Contributor: Suzanne Riordan. Lesson ID: 13819

 Australia had six colonies: New South Wales, Tasmania, Western Australia, South Australia, Victoria, and Queensland.

-These colonies came together to form the Commonwealth of Australia in 1901.
+These colonies formed the Commonwealth of Australia in 1901.
 Ten years later, the Northern Territory also joined the federation.

-Australia now has six states and one territory, as you can see in the map below.
+Australia now has six states and one territory, as shown in the map below.
 The capital city is Canberra.

 World Wars

-As part of the British Empire, Australia fought in both World War I and World War II.
+As part of the British Empire, Australia fought in World War I and II.

-Take notes as you watch Australia's Involvement in WWII - Behind the News, from Behind the News, to learn how Australia contributed to the Allies victory:
+Take notes as you watch this next video to learn how Australia contributed to the Allies' victory.

 Famous Places